Power BI Dashboard vs Report: Key Differences Explained

 1. Keep it simple and avoid using too much info or design elements.

-2. Consider your audience and only show the data that will be most helpful for them.
+2. Consider your audience and only show the data that will be most helpful.

-4. Position key data strategically (e.g., top-left or with visual emphasis)
+4. Position critical data strategically (e.g., top-left or with visual emphasis)

 5. Use the right visual aids to communicate the information.
-Use bar and column charts for comparing values, pie charts for viewing part-to-whole relationships (but only when you have fewer than eight categories), and Gauge charts for displaying the current status of a project as it relates to a goal.
+Bar and column charts can be used to compare values, pie charts can be used to view part-to-whole relationships (but only when you have fewer than eight categories), and Gauge charts can display a project's current status as it relates to a goal.

 Tips for designing comprehensive reports

 1. Remove unnecessary data.
-Unless you’re using a column in a visual, don’t load it.
+Only load it if you're using a column in a visual.

 2. When using Excel, don’t pull in more worksheets than necessary; only use data that you need

-3. Don’t create a lot of calculated tables or columns if you can avoid it since these add to the size of the data model and increase the time it takes to refresh the report.
-Create measures when possible, as they do not count toward the size of the data model.
+3. Only create a few calculated tables or columns since these add to the size of the data model and increase the time it takes to refresh the report.
+Create measures, when possible, as they do not count toward the size of the data model.

 4. Create relationships properly.
-Incorrect relationship setup can cause many problems in a report.
+Incorrect relationship setup can cause problems in a report.

-5. Make sure the data is transformed properly.
+5. Make sure you transform the data properly.
 Bad data can lead to a negative user experience.

-6. Don’t try to cram too many visuals on one page.
-It’s easy to overwhelm a user with too much information.
+6. Don't try to cram too many visuals on one page.
+Too much information can easily overwhelm a user.
 Spread it out over multiple pages.

 Conclusion

-Choosing between a dashboard and a report depends largely on your audience’s needs and the level of detail required.
-Dashboards win when providing a high-level overview and real-time monitoring of key metrics, while reports are designed for in-depth analysis and data exploration.
+Choosing between a dashboard and a report depends largely on your audience's needs and the level of detail required.
+Dashboards win when providing a high-level overview and real-time monitoring of critical metrics, while reports show in-depth analysis and data exploration.
 By understanding the strengths of each tool, you can present your data in the most effective way possible by tailoring it to the specific needs of your users.

-If you're looking to deepen your understanding of Power BI and enhance your skills in creating both dashboards and reports, New Horizon offers in-depth training courses on the Power BI platform.
+If you want to deepen your understanding of Power BI and enhance your skills in creating dashboards and reports, New Horizons offers in-depth training courses on the Power BI platform.

 Learn more: Microsoft Power Platform Training Courses